When we look at the stern of a ship, we often wonder why ships have various types of aft end structures and what’s the purpose of each one of them.

-Considerable attention is paid to the overall design of the stern in order to improve the flow into and away from propeller.
-The cruiser stern was for many years the favored stern type for ocean going ships, but today most of these vessels have transom stern.
+Considerable attention is paid to the overall design of the stern to improve the flow into and away from the propeller.
+The cruiser stern was for many years the favoured stern type for ocean-going ships, but today most of these vessels have a transom stern.

 Merchant stern or elliptical stern or counter stern was the conventional form for cargo ships during the early 20th century.
-If viewed from above, the deck line and the knuckle line are roughly elliptical in shape.
+If viewed from above, the deck line and the knuckle line are roughly elliptical.
 Counter stern or cutaway sterns are characterized by an upwardly curved profile, beginning fore of the aft perpendicular.
-They are similar to cruiser stern, however, on counter the cutaway for the rudder occurs above the waterline, and consequentially the counter stern has a pronounced aft overhang and exposed skeg.
-Benefits of having counter stern includes larger deck space in the aft, measurable amount of reserve buoyancy is provided and it also provides an aesthetic choice to the owner.
+They are similar to cruiser stern.
+However, on the counter, the cutaway for the rudder occurs above the waterline, and consequentially the counter stern has a pronounced aft overhang and exposed skeg.
+Benefits of having a counter stern include larger deck space in the aft, a measurable amount of reserve buoyancy provided, and an aesthetic choice for the owner.

-The cruiser stern was initially designed only to lower the steering gear below the armor deck.
+The cruiser stern was initially designed only to lower the steering gear below the armour deck.
 A cruiser stern is characterized by an upward curved profile from the after perpendicular to the main deck or poop.
-Unlike the counter stern, a cruiser sterns cutaway for the rudder occurs below the waterline (the rudder is fully submerged at the design waterline).
+Unlike the counter stern, a cruiser stern cutaway for the rudder occurs below the waterline (the rudder is fully submerged at the design waterline).
 The cruiser has better resistance characteristics than the merchant stern.
 The length of the waterplane with a cruiser stern is greater than Lpp.
-A cruiser stern presents a more pleasant profile and is hydrodynamically efficient.
+A cruiser stern presents a more pleasing profile and is hydrodynamically efficient.

-Basically a transom stern is a stern shape characterized by a generally flat shape extending to the waterline.
+A transom stern is a stern shape characterized by a generally flat shape extending to the waterline.
 The transom stern offers a greater deck area aft, is a simpler construction, and can also provide improved flow around the stern.
-The flat surface of any transom stern may begin either at or above the waterline of the vessel.
-Transom stern can be viewed as a cruiser stern whose aft-most portion is cut off.
+The flat surface of any transom stern may begin either at or above the vessel’s waterline.
+A transom stern can be viewed as a cruiser stern whose aft-most portion is cut off.